GustafEnebog/sapperlot/README.md

 - ### User stories

+It is 1982 and the Swedish government has just given the national Airplane manufacturer Saab its go ahead for designing Swedens new multirole fighter Jas 39 Gripen.........Just a few weeks earlier a young computer scientist finished his degree and started at the Aerodynamics department at Saab in Linköping Sweden.
+One day he.... and a young newly employed programmer and mathematician overhears a conversation in the lunch room where some of the older engineers discusses what would be good start values for the algorithms that calculates performance for their

+Eager to impress his new colleges he calls his girlfriend saying that he cant make it this weekend.
+Instead he huddles over his Commadore 64 and on when he leaves his apartment in the suburb of Ryd on Monday morning he has a 3+1⁄2-inch floppy disk saying SAPPERLOT on its label.
+His collegous silent sceptisim turns to raised eyebrows and ... as the command line prompt spits out start values just as good as the collegious guesses.
+His idea is to look up gather historical performance data of similar already existing fighter and assume that these airplanes would provide a pretty good starting value for .....and simply interpolate and extrapolate between these data
+So his idea is to treat this problem much like any statistical issue.
+Today computers have developed far beyond these humble beginnings and the Gripen have already been protected the peace for decades however on of the small long forgotten small puzzles was xxxx an performance engineers Vera's Vegan Pizzas is a popular South Manchester based food truck.
+The popularity of this delicious "can't believe it's vegan" pizza often leads to long wait times to order.
+Whilst most customers are happy to wait, Vera feels she is losing customers before they order due to an absence of online ordering.
+Currently, there is a single point of contact to place orders by phone, and if this is frequently engaged, some customers order elsewhere.

     -   #### As a User, I want to be able to:

         1. Clearly understand how to navigate and start the game.